Turks and Caicos Bonefishing

 Providenciales

-The sounds and flats accessible via Venetian Road and Cooper Jack Bay Road, which includes Juba Sound, Flamingo Lake, Turtle Lake, and Cheshire Hall Creek, tend to be the best spots for DIY fishing.
-Other spots where bonefish can be found are sheltered and shallow sections of beach, which are typically the eastern-most edges of the beaches on the south coast.
+The sounds and flats accessible via Venetian Road and Cooper Jack Bay Road—which includes Juba Sound, Flamingo Lake, Turtle Lake, and Cheshire Hall Creek—tend to be the best spots for DIY fishing.
+Other spots where bonefish can be found are sheltered and shallow sections of beach, which are typically the easternmost edges of the beaches on the south coast.

-Be aware that fishing is prohibited in the Chalk Sound National Park and the Frenchman's Creek and Pigeon Pond Nature Reserve.
+Fishing is prohibited in the Chalk Sound National Park and the Frenchman's Creek and Pigeon Pond Nature Reserve.

 South Caicos

-South Caicos does have many flats locations accessible by land.
+South Caicos has many flats locations accessible by land.
 Such locations include Stake Bank, the southern edge of which can be accessed from a road near the northern end of the South Caicos Airport.
 However, to do justice to the fishing opportunities near the island, it’s best to use a charter or perhaps a kayak in the case of proficient paddlers.

 From Jerry Camp, which is an informal boat and kayak launching spot on the northern peninsula of the island, a kayak or paddleboard can access the channels and sounds near Plandon Cay, Middle Creek Cay, and McCartney Cay.